FAQs about COVID-19 vaccination information

 Who can I contact for more information?

-There are three main privacy laws that apply in Victoria, each with a different regulator.
 The appropriate regulator to contact depends on the nature of the organisation and the nature of the information you are enquiring about:

 - For enquiries about how Victorian Public Sector organisations or private sector organisations handle health information, contact the Health Complaints Commissioner (HCC) on 1300 582 113 or via its enquiry form.